bjt-user/Linux/marktext.md

 with <kbd>ctrl + e</kbd> you can switch between edit mode and view mode.

+#### usage hints

+To format via mouse you need to be in "view mode".
+Click the three lines at the upper left corner.\
+Go to `format` and select whatever format you want.\

+Or use the keyboard shortcut.

 #### features

 You can also copy code to clipboard.\